SarnadAbhilash/Airbnb-amenity-item-detection/README.md

  ## Model prediction and evaluation
  ![](images/example-amenity-detection.png)
  ![](images/evaluation.png)

-So, our model achieved a mean average precision(mAP) of 46-48%
+  So, the model achieved a mean average precision(mAP) of 46-48%

 ## Acknowledgement
 1) [Airbnb amenity detection using computer vision](https://medium.com/airbnb-engineering/amenity-detection-and-beyond-new-frontiers-of-computer-vision-at-airbnb-144a4441b72e)